AbdelrahmanAdelAbo-Bakr/Cars/README.md

 1. Import Data in SQL Server.
 2. Data Cleaning (Check for Null Values – Duplicate Rows).
 3. Create a View with Distinct Rows to analyze Data.
-4. Writing Queries to get required Results.
+4. Data Analysis by Writing Queries to get required Results.